the-jordan-lab/docs/Experiments/EXP-0225-mRNA-stability-Huh7-HepG2-YBX1-knockdown.md

   - For siCTRL wells: Mix 650 µL of Solution 1 with 650 µL of Solution 2B
   - Incubate combined solutions for 5 min at RT

+- [ ] Add 50 µL of transfection complexes to each appropriate well of empty 24-well plates

-- [ ] Prepare cells for transfection:
+- [ ] Prepare cell suspensions from confluent flasks:
-  - Aspirate spent medium from wells
+  - Wash confluent flasks with 10 mL PBS
+  - Add 1 mL trypsin to each flask and incubate ~10 min until cells detach
-  - Add 0.9 mL fresh complete medium to each well (use appropriate media for each cell line)
+  - Quench with 9 mL complete media (use correct media for each cell line)
+  - Resulting cell suspension: approximately 10 mL from each confluent flask

+- [ ] Perform reverse transfection:
-- [ ] Add transfection complexes:
+  - Add 750 µL appropriate complete media to each well containing transfection complexes
-  - Add 50 µL transfection complex to each appropriate well
+  - Add 200 µL of cell suspension from confluent flask to each well (total 1 mL per well)
-  - Gently rock plate to distribute complexes
+  - Gently rock plates to distribute cells and complexes
   - Return plates to 37°C + 5% CO₂ incubator

-## Day 3: 2025-05-09
+## Day 3: 2025-05-09 (48h post-transfection)
 - [ ] Collect one well from each condition for knockdown verification:
   - Extract RNA using TRIzol
   - RT-qPCR for YBX1 (vs control wells)
   - Confirm >70% knockdown

-## Day 4: 2025-05-10
+## Day 4: 2025-05-10 (72h post-transfection)
 - [ ] Preparation for actinomycin D treatment:
   - Label tubes for all timepoints
   - Thaw actinomycin D (protect from light)